4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/02.1-Access_and_retrieve/README.md

 ## 📝 Instructions

-1. Using the `console.log` function, print the 3rd item from the array.
+1. Use the `console.log` function to print the 3rd item from the array.

 2. Change the value in the position where `thursday` is located to `null`.